 William H. Taft: Did not play football.
 Attended Yale at the same time as Walter Camp, the father of American football

 T. Woodrow Wilson: Played baseball at Davidson, was the student secretary of the football association at Princeton and was the faculty advisor/coach at Wesleyan in 1889

 Warren G. Harding: Did not play football

-Herbert H. Hoover: Baseball injury led him to become the student manager of Stanford‘s baseball team.
+Herbert H. Hoover: A baseball injury led him to become the student manager of Stanford‘s baseball team.
 Also managed the Stanford football in 1894 and arranged the first Cal-Stanford game

 J. Calvin Coolidge Jr.: Did not play football.
-While in office, donated the President’s Cup awarded to the best non-academy, service football team
+While in office, he donated the President’s Cup awarded to the best active-duty service football team

 Franklin D. Roosevelt: Played HS football at Groton School in 1899

 Dwight D. Eisenhower: Played football at West Point until injury ended his career.
 Coached St. Mary’s College in 1916.
 Was head coach of Army’s Third Corps football teams in 1921 and 1926 and was the backfield coach in 1925.